Polyline Path Masked Attention for Vision Transformer: Experiments

 \subsection{Object Detection and Instance Segmentation on COCO}

-\textbf{Settings.} We evaluate our method for object detection and instance segmentation tasks on MSCOCO2017~\cite{coco} with MMDetection library~\cite{MMDetection}.
-Following the settings in previous works~\cite{TransNeXt}, we initialize the backbone with ImageNet-1K pretrained weights and adopt Mask R-CNN~\cite{maskrcnn} as the basic framework.
-The models are trained for 12 epochs (1$\times$ schedule) with AdamW optimizer (batch size=16, learning rate=0.0001, weight decay=0.05).
+\textbf{Settings.} We evaluate our method for object detection and instance segmentation tasks on MSCOCO2017~\cite{coco} using the MMDetection library~\cite{MMDetection}.
+Following previous work~\cite{TransNeXt}, we initialize the backbone with ImageNet-1K pretrained weights and adopt Mask R-CNN~\cite{maskrcnn} as the basic framework.
+The models are trained for 12 epochs (1$\times$ schedule) and 36 epochs with multi-scale inputs (3$\times$ schedule) using AdamW optimizer (batch size=16, learning rate=0.0001, weight decay=0.05).